lightning/bolts/05-onchain.md

    output is spent (as recommended), the output is *resolved* by the spending transaction, otherwise it is considered *resolved* by the *commitment transaction* itself.
-2. _B's main output_: No action required, this output is considered *resolved* by the *commitment transaction* utself.
+2. _B's main output_: No action required, this output is considered *resolved* by the *commitment transaction* itself.
 3. _A's offered HTLCs_: See "On-chain HTLC Output Handling: Our Offers" below.
 4. _B's offered HTLCs_: See "On-chain HTLC Output Handling: Their Offers" below.